The Issue with E-Bikes

 With e-bikes, teens can travel at any time with friends without having to worry about parking their cars.
 A simple text message, and soon, two or more friends are riding their e-bikes down the street to grab lunch.

-“Before having my (driver’s) license, it was great because I could go much further and quicker than what would be possible with a normal bike,” said Los Alamitos High School senior Adam Kogan.
+“Before having my (driver’s) license, it was great because I could go much further and quicker than what would be possible with a normal bike,” said Los Alamitos High School senior Adam Kogen.

 The Orange County Transportation Authority (OCTA) states that there are three classes of e-bikes, and that each group has its own set of regulations for the rider’s minimum age, where people can ride, and speed limits.
 The rules can also changed depending on which city your riding in.
 One consistent rule: anyone under the age of 18 must wear a helmet when riding an e-bike or regular bike.